sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ```
 The two different optimisation problems are connected through a common linking or coupling constraint, requiring supply and demand quantities to match.
 That is Eq.
 (2) of the initial market clearing problem.
 To determine the equilibrium of the Nash game between demand and supply agents, we need to **simultaneously** solve the supply-side problems {eq}`supply_side`, the demand-side problems {eq}`demand_side` and the linking constraint (2) of Problem {eq}`market_clearing`.

-By concatenating the KKTs of the individual problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constraint, we obtain the mixed complementarity problem associated with this Nash game:
+By concatenating the KKTs of the individual problems (Eqs. {eq}`supply_side`, {eq}`demand_side`) along with the linking constraint, we obtain the mixed complementarity problem associated with this Nash game:

 ```{math}
 :label: MCP_KKT